akeneo/pim-docs/install_pim/docker/installation_docker.rst

 The PIM is shared with the containers as `a volume <https://docs.docker.com/engine/admin/volumes/volumes/>`_.
 The *fpm* and *php* containers will have write access to the ``var`` folder and *node* container will have write access to the ``web`` folder.

-The users UID and GID are both 1000:1000, so on Linux hosts **it is mandatory that the user of your host machine has 1000:1000 as UID and GID too**, otherwise you'll end up with a non-working PIM.
+These containers all have a default user with 1000:1000 as UID:GID, so on Linux hosts **it is mandatory that the user of your host machine has 1000:1000 as UID and GID too**, otherwise you'll end up with a non-working PIM.

 You won't face this problem on Mac OS and Windows hosts, as those systems use a VM between the host and Docker, which already operates with appropriate UID/GID.